Speaking: Grammar in Speaking B1

 Using "used to" for Past Habits

-We use the special phrase "used to"2 to talk about a past habit1 or a past situation that is finished and no longer true today.
+We use the special phrase "used to" to talk about a past habit or situation that is finished and no longer true today.
 It creates a clear contrast between the past and the present.

 - The 'o' in "to" becomes a weak schwa sound (/ə/).